p4lang/p4c/README.md

   (2.38.0 or higher) and if desired to generate PDF documentation, LaTeX.

-The compiler is modular, and it contains multiple back-ends.
-New ones can be added easily.
-Each back-end may have additional dependencies.
-This repository contains the following two back-ends; please read the following documents for installing more dependencies:
+Backends may have additional dependencies.
+The dependencies for the backends included with `p4c` are documented here:
   * [BMv2](backends/bmv2/README.md)
   * [eBPF](backends/ebpf/README.md)